📖 The $6,200 Lesson

 - 2. State licensing board complaint: Filed online in most states.
 This is meaningful leverage because it becomes a matter of public record and affects the contractor's license standing.
 Most boards require contractors to formally respond to complaints within a defined window.

-- 3. Surety bond claim: Licensed contractors in most states carry a surety bond specifically for incomplete or defective work — separate from their liability insurance.
-A bond claim can result in direct payment to you and typically does not require an attorney to file.
+- 3. Surety bond claim: Some licensed contractors carry a surety bond, depending on state and license requirements — separate from their liability insurance.
+If a bond applies, a bond claim can result in direct payment to you and typically does not require an attorney to file.

 - 4. Small claims court: For disputes up to $5,000–$25,000 depending on your state, this is a realistic option without legal representation.
 Your signed contract, this completed worksheet, your daily project log, and your milestone photographs are your evidence base.